Library and Information Science Advising(LIS)Program

 Contact: Chris Schafer, Director of Thomas Tredway Library, 309-794-7266.

 Graduate programs in Library & Information Science (LIS) do not specify a preference for any particular undergraduate major.
 Accordingly, Augustana does not offer a pre-LIS major, minor or concentration, but does offer pre-LIS advising by Tredway librarians to assist students majoring in any discipline(s).

 The key to preparing for graduate work in library and information science is a broad and demanding liberal arts education.
 Such an education develops the skills that will be needed for graduate study: critical thinking, reading and comprehending difficult material, writing and speaking clearly, and conducting thorough research using sources thoughtfully and effectively.
 Consider taking classes that help you develop these skills beyond the FYI sequence.

-Advising: The pre-LIS advisors provide guidance in curriculum planning and the graduate admissions process.
-Pre-LIS students should consult the pre-LIS advisors in addition to their advisor(s) in their major program(s) of study.
-Students interested in becoming a Media Specialist (K-12) and seeking teacher certification should meet with an Education department advisor and the pre-LIS advisor.
+Advising: Tredway librarians can provide guidance in curriculum planning and the graduate admissions process.
+Pre-LIS students are welcome to consult them in addition to their major advisor(s).
+Students interested in becoming a Media Specialist (K-12) and seeking teacher certification should meet with an Education department advisor early in their academic career.

 Student employment: It is strongly recommended that students interested in library and information science seek employment in a library, either at Augustana's Thomas Tredway Library, at a public library in the Quad Cities, or a library in the student's hometown.
 If applying to work at the Thomas Tredway Library, students should indicate their interest in studying library and information science on their employment application(s) each term.